waggle-sensor/waggle/codeContributions/README.md

 ## Internal Contributors

-who why and when?

 You are an internal contributor if you -

-1. Produced the artifact when employed by UChicago Argonne LLC.
+* Produced the artifact when employed by UChicago Argonne LLC or when funded by an Argonne sub-contract.

 ## External Contributors

-who why and whe?

 To make a contribution to a Waggle project, please follow these steps.